List of Indian state football associations

 The state football associations are the regional governing bodies of football in India.
-There are 37 state associations affiliated to the All India Football Federation.
+There are 36 state associations and 2 affiliates associations to the All India Football Federation.

-The state associations have their own constitution and structure.
-Depending on the size of the state, some associations have sub-district associations that are affiliated to them.
+The state associations have their own constitutions and structure.
+Depending on the size of the state, some associations have affiliated sub-district associations.
 Each state conducts its own competitions, while the local sub-associations organise lower tier leagues.